kjellwinblad/yaemep/README.md

   Erlang projects (makes it possible to, e.g., go to the function under the cursor by pressing "M-.")
-* **yaemep-extra-erlang-menu-mode** Adds a menu with shortcuts to useful YAMEP and Erlang/OTP functions.
+* **yaemep-extra-erlang-menu-mode** Adds a menu with shortcuts to useful YAEMEP and Erlang/OTP functions.

 Install
 -------